Enveiled/Enveiled/README.md

 I suppose I exist.
 Dunno how to format well in github so I apologize for this looking basic.

   not putting my age online broski\
+  Anyone aged below 2 digits dni\
   Any pronouns\
   Huge horror fan.\
   In games, I usually enjoy the lore more than the gameplay.
-I can yap about FNaF all day, man
+I can yap about FNaF all day, man\
+  LT.
+Simon "Ghost" Riley kisser

   D'ya like\
   ‎. • ☆ . ° .• ![Ice Nine Kills](https://imgur.com/BxiEjFB.png)?